-This recipe makes a fantastic main dish for Thanksgiving (or any other time!) if you cut some sweet little winter squashes in half (good varieties for this are sweet dumpling squash and delicata), remove the seeds, and bake them cut-side-down in an oven until the flesh is soft all the way through, then serve them cut-side-up with the seed cavity filled with this stuffing.
+In addition to making excellent stuffing for Thanksgiving, this recipe can also be used to make a fantastic vegetarian main dish for Thanksgiving (or any other time!) if you cut some sweet little winter squashes in half (good varieties for this are sweet dumpling squash and delicata), remove the seeds, and bake them cut-side-down in an oven until the flesh is soft all the way through, then serve them cut-side-up with the middle filled with this stuffing.
 This is delicious!

 - 1 cup cornmeal